-Scones and British summer go hand in hand, and strawberry jam is the obvious companion to a buttery scone.
-However, I have always found strawberry jam too sweet and opted for raspberry in the past.
-But wild Blackberry‘s are filling the hedgerows and I couldn‘t resist making something with them, other than jam.
+Scones and the British summer go hand in hand, and strawberry jam is the classic companion to a buttery scone.
+Having always found strawberry a bit too sweet, I've usually opted for raspberry jam in the past – but with wild blackberries filling our hedgerows, I couldn't resist making something with them that would go beautifully with scones.

-This compote will keep well in an airtight container in the fridge for a good week, it can be used to top pancakes, porridge, overnight oats and adorn your yogurt and granola bowls.
-It can also be served with vanilla ice cream or top pavlovas.
-I also use maple syrup so its refined sugar free.
+This compote is free of refined sugars, as I use maple syrup to sweeten it, and it will keep well in an airtight container in the fridge for a good week.
+Once you've enjoyed it in this recipe, leftovers can be used to top pancakes, porridge or a granola bowl, or stirred through yogurt and overnight oats.
+It can also be served with plant-based vanilla ice cream, or to top pavlovas – it really is so versatile.

-As for the scones these are a twist on my classic ‘buttermilk‘ variety, I just added lemon zest and poppy seeds.
-They are light and tender and take no time to knock up.
-They are best eaten fresh from the oven or at least the same day.
-If you do find yourself tucking into one the following day, pop it in a warm oven for a few minutes, before serving.
+As for the scones themselves, these are a twist on my classic ‘Buttermilk' Spelt Scones – I've simply added lemon zest and poppy seeds for a tasty change.
+They're light and tender, take no time to knock up, and are best eaten fresh from the oven – or at least the same day.
+If you have some left over, I recommend popping them in a warm oven for a few minutes before serving.

 ¾ cup maple syrup